 Victoria’s story began as she didn’t realize the level of grief she and her two children were experiencing after her husband died unexpectedly in his sleep six years ago.

-“He had a rare heart condition, but we didn’t expect him to die so suddenly,” she says.
+“He had a rare heart condition, but we didn’t expect him to die so suddenly,” she said in the above TAUW campaign video.
 “The last thing he said to me was ‘you’re beautiful, I love you and good night.’”